 Mulberries grow in many climates and are often considered a nuisance.
-Put these tasty berries to use and treat your family to sometime they can get at the grocery store by harvesting them and making some of these mulberry recipes.
+Put these tasty berries to use and treat your family to something they cannot get at the grocery store!
+These tasty mulberry recipes will help you get started.

 What are Mulberries?